LSDBC/Economics/content/Lecture Notes/Topics in Macroeconomics II. Expectations and Optimal Policy (Marcet).md

 | 5   | 33                | 5.80                  | 0.6   | 4.7                             | 2.4                   | 0.12  |

 (Beware that this data has DP rather than PD on the RHS, and data is yearly rather than quarterly like in the previous table.)
-Put simply, future excess returns are higher when $P$ is low (relative to the dividend its yields).
+Put simply, future excess returns are higher when $P$ is low (relative to the dividend it yields).
 Moreover, $\hat{b}$ is significantly different from 0, the more the longer the horizon $n$.
 Finally, the $R^2$ is relatively high and rejects the "weak form of market efficiency" in the long run.
 This result is very robust and is sometimes described as **mean reversion** of DP.
 In contrast, $\hat{d}$ is not significant: therefore, mean reversion and volatility of returns are due to price movements, and not dividends.

 Let us attempt to micro-found asset pricing with RE.
-In a famed model by Lucas', a representative consumer/investor chooses stock holdings $S_t$ and consumption $C_t$ to solve:
+In the famed model by Lucas and Stokey, a representative consumer/investor chooses stock holdings $S_t$ and consumption $C_t$ to solve:

 $$
 \max_{\{ S_{t}, C_{t} \}_{t=0}^\infty } \mathbb{E}_{0} \sum_{t=0}^\infty \beta^t u(C_{t}) \quad\text{ such that }\quad C_{t} + S_{t} P_{t} = W_{t} + S_{t-1}(P_{t} + D_{t})